luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 You may include existing or standard mods in your game without renaming them to use the namespace.
 For example, NodeCore could include the `awards` mod without needing to rename it.

-Standalone mods may not use a game's namespace unless they have been permission to do so.
+Standalone mods may not use a game's namespace unless they have been given permission by the game's author.

 The exception given by 3.2 also applies to game namespaces - you may use another game's prefix if your game is a fork.